agustinustheo/licensable-runtime/pallets/licensed-aura/README.md

 **Benefits**:
 - ✅ Chain stays alive and recoverable
 - ✅ Consensus continues working
+- ✅ Can be resumed automatically when license is renewed
-- ✅ Can be resumed via sudo without chain restart
+- ✅ Can be resumed manually via sudo without chain restart
 - ✅ No risk of permanent chain halt

 ### Why Separate Pallet + Runtime Filter?

-**Pallet (`licensed-aura`)**: Manages the `HaltProduction` state **Runtime Filter (`AuraHaltFilter`)**: Enforces the halt by filtering calls
+**Pallet (`licensed-aura`)**: Manages the `HaltProduction` state and provides filter traits **Runtime Filter (`AuraHaltFilter`)**: Enforces the halt by filtering calls

-This separation allows:
+This trait-based separation allows:
 - Clean responsibility separation
-- Pallet doesn't need to know about all possible calls
+- Pallet doesn't need to know about all possible runtime calls
 - Easy to customize which calls are allowed while halted
+- Modular and reusable filter architecture
+- Runtime implements simple traits to define allowed calls

 ### Why Offchain Worker Instead of On-Chain?